 A research paper of ResearchGate found that factors ranging from trustworthiness, expertise to physical appearance had a significant impact on customer’s willingness to make a purchase.

-It is only once you get a good understanding of your customer’s needs can you identify the insurance type and policy that best fits their scenario.
-While advising your clients, make sure that you’re also explaining each policy’s strengths and weaknesses and their alternatives.
+It’s only once you get a solid understanding of your customer’s needs that you can identify the best insurance type and policy for them.
+Therefore, while advising your clients, make sure that you’re also explaining each policy’s strengths and weaknesses and their alternatives.

-Your client will be closely assessing your performance as a broker although the insurance process.
-They can as easily decide on replacing you with another agent anytime they want.
-So, if you’re going to establish yourself as a professional commercial insurance broker, you will need to show that you have a strong work ethic and are driven to ensure that your clients receive the best service.
+Your client will closely assess your performance as a broker all through the insurance process.
+They can easily decide to replace you with another agent anytime they want.
+If you’re going to establish yourself as a professional commercial insurance broker, you will need to show that you have a strong work ethic and are driven to ensure that your clients receive the best service.

 Provide Exemplary Customer Service